pkinlen/EquityDerivativesCalculator/README.md

-Calculates equity option values with a number of methods
+Calculates equity option values with a number of methods.
+The calculator uses the Quantlib libraries.